-There are plenty of natural alternatives for your home such as simmering a pot of cinnamon and cloves, or leaving a box of baking soda in a corner (this will absorb smells).
+Luckily, there are plenty of natural ways to make your home smell great.
+For example, simmering a pot of cinnamon and cloves, or leaving a box of baking soda in a corner (this will absorb smells).
 Other alternatives include scented oil burners or natural air sprays, like those by Citrus Magic.
-Look for “pure essential oils” on the product label and avoid products that are advertised as having “essential fragrances” or “natural perfumes”.

 4. Chemical Cleaning Products

 Ordinary household cleaners are another of the health hazards in your kitchen.
 They contain a wide array of toxic chemicals.
 In fact, researchers in the U.S. identified 133 unique VOCs emitted from a small sample of household products including surface, oven and floor cleaners.
 And the worst part?
 You’re probably eating bits of them!
 Yep – if you’re doing the dishes with harsh detergents or wiping the counters with toxic sprays, any time food touches these surfaces, it picks up traces of those chemicals.
 Which you then eat.
 Just check the label of your dish soap.
 Does it say ‘harmful to ocean life’ or ‘keep away from children’?
 Then you shouldn’t be using it on things you eat off of!

 To reduce your use of chemical cleaning products, use ingredients you probably already have in your cupboards.
 For example, to clean surfaces you can use a simple solution of one part white vinegar to three parts water.
 To clean floors, juice a lemon and add the juice to three-quarters of a cup of olive oil and a gallon of hot water.
 The juice can also be used to clean chopping boards and wooden utensils.

 5. Noxious Vapours

 Nasty chemical fumes and vapours constitute other health hazards in your kitchen.
 They come from cleaning products, grease, and smoke are released into the air when you cook food in an oven.
 If you have one, always turn your extractor hood on when cooking.
 If you don’t, open windows to let in the fresh air and dilute the released fumes.